danielperna84/hass-wh-triggers/README.md

 ### User registration

-When you first run this app and access it with your browser, you will automatically be redirected to and URI like this: `https://yourdomain.com/register/none`.
+When you first run this app and access it with your browser, you will automatically be redirected to an URI like this: `https://yourdomain.com/register/none`.
 This specific URI only works as long as no users are registered.
 The user you register as will become the administrator user.
 Choose a very secure password for this user.
 The next step will ask you to set up your 2-Factor authentication token.
 More information on this in the next section.
 Registration of additional users require a registration token, created by an user with administrator privileges.
 These tokens can be created in the _Admin_ menu at _Registration tokens_.
 Click the _Add token_ button.
 The page will refresh and display the created token.
 Click on the token to generate a registration-URI that you can send to users whom you want to grant access.
 Registration is only possible with a valid token.
 Attempts to register with invalid tokens result in IP banning after multiple failed attempts.

 ### After registration